-Join Patrick Royal for an in-depth discussion in this video Creating scripts, part of Up and Running with MATLAB.
+Join Patrick Royal for an in-depth discussion in this video Creating scripts, part of Learning MATLAB.

 Let's practice writing simple scripts in MATLAB by creating a program that …provides some summary statistics for a list of daily prices for the SMP 500 from …2000 to 2010.
 The sample data can be found in the …excersize files for chapter three.
 To start with, click the New Script …button to open up the script editor window and save it as practice scripts.m. …Here you can write the relevant commands an run the script.…

 The first thing we need to do is to load the chosen data into the function. …It can't directly reference a file in its formulas. …I won't go into a lot of detail about file formats in this video but MATLAB can …automatically convert CSV files into matrices. …So you can simply use the CSV read function. …I'll start by defining a new variable called stocks. …And set it equal to CSV read of sample data.csv.…